jcs224/faktory_worker_php5/README.md

 ```

 ### Scheduled jobs
-You can also schedule when a jobs will run as you push them onto the queue.
+You can also schedule when jobs will run as you push them onto the queue.
 Here are some examples:
 ```php
 $client = new FaktoryClient('faktory', '7419');